 Deborah Turnbull's work has been published on the Ink, Sweat &Tears webzine, and in The Embodiment Journal.
-Her writing has featured in the subversive installations of The Fortune Cats art collective, including one in Somerset House, London.
+Her flash fiction was shortlisted in the international Brighton Prize 2018.
+Deborah's writing has featured in the subversive installations of The Fortune Cats art collective, including one in Somerset House, London.

 Her work was selected by Luke Kennard for The Best New British and Irish Poets 2017.
 She is the poet-in-residence for the Booth Museum of Natural History where she is writing her latest work: a poem series about rewilding death and grief.
 The Booth's ever-growing taxidermy archives in the mezzanine have become her second writing sanctuary, after her bed.